Mikhayla-Stephenson/Chrome-Extension/README.md

 Chrome extensions will block external libraries so setup is easy.
 Simply create a local copy of the repository and load it as an extension [here](chrome://extensions/)

-## Contributing

-This is a personal project made to learn vanilla js so contribution is not open for this project.
-That being said, any tips for working with web-packers would be a life saver.